security-assignments/security-assignments.github.io/intro-to-linux.md

 # Deliverable

 You _must use your Kali VM for the following_.
-Doing so proves both that you got your Kali VM up and running, and that you have basic skills with the Linux terminal.
+See [here](https://templeu.instructure.com/courses/54116/pages/virtual-machine-links) for the download link, and [here](/security-assignments/labs/virtual-machines#kali) for the login credentials.
+Using the Kali VM for the steps below shows both that you got your Kali VM up and running, and that you have basic skills with the Linux terminal.

 * Make a directory called `linux-tutorial`
 * In that directory, create a file called `i-did-it.txt` with the following contents: `Hello, world!`